 My name is Jane Nyokabi Gitau from Gatundu South, Kiambu County.
 I joined GROOTS Kenya as a community-based caregiver through the Gatundu Mwirutiri Women Initiative, following my participation in a GROOTS Kenya training workshop.

 After my husband died from TB, I suffered a great deal from stigmatization and rejection from my in-laws and the community.
-At that time, TB was uncommon and people did not know how to differentiate it from HIV/AIDS; my community mistakenly or unknowingly thought that my husband died from HIV/AIDS.
+At that time, TB was uncommon and people did not know how to differentiate it from HIV/AIDS; my community unknowingly thought that my husband died from HIV/AIDS.
 I was blamed for my husband’s death and I almost lost my land to my late husband’s brothers.

 Since then, I have had an interest in helping the survivors of HIV/AIDS deal with the stigma they face and also in educating the community on how to live with and accept the survivors of HIV/AIDS.
 This was my motivation for joining with a group of other women and forming the Gatundu Mwirutiri Women Initiative.
 We received training from GROOTS Kenya as community-based caregivers, which provided us with the necessary information and framework to use in advocating for anti-stigmatization of HIV/AIDS survivors.